ASarco/slack_notify_actions/README.md

 - `USE_MARKDOWN`

   Allow using markdown on the body of the message.
 Default true.
+Use double quotes in the body if you want to add markdown.